fivetran/dbt_qualtrics_source/models/docs.md

 {% docs distribution_status %}
 One of:
-- `Pending`: The distribution is scheduled but has yet to be sent.
+- `Pending` - The distribution is scheduled but has yet to be sent.
-- `Success`: The distribution was successfully delivered to the contact.
+- `Success` - The distribution was successfully delivered to the contact.
-- `Error`: An error occurred while attempting to send the distribution.
+- `Error` - An error occurred while attempting to send the distribution.
-- `Opened`: The distribution was opened by the contact.
+- `Opened` - The distribution was opened by the contact.
-- `Complaint`: The contact complained that the distribution was spam.
+- `Complaint` - The contact complained that the distribution was spam.
-- `Skipped`: The contact was skipped due to contact frequency rules or blacklisted contact information.
+- `Skipped` - The contact was skipped due to contact frequency rules or blacklisted contact information.
-- `Blocked`: The distribution failed to send, because the contact blocked it or the email was caught by the spam circuit breaker.
+- `Blocked` - The distribution failed to send, because the contact blocked it or the email was caught by the spam circuit breaker.
-- `Failure`: The distribution failed to be delivered.
+- `Failure` - The distribution failed to be delivered.
-- `Unknown`: The distribution failed for an unknown reason.
+- `Unknown` - The distribution failed for an unknown reason.
-- `SoftBounce`: The distribution bounced but can be retried.
+- `SoftBounce` - The distribution bounced but can be retried.
-- `HardBounce`: The distribution bounced and should not be retried.
+- `HardBounce` - The distribution bounced and should not be retried.
-- `SurveyStarted`: The contact started the survey distributed.
+- `SurveyStarted` - The contact started the survey distributed.
-- `SurveyPartiallyFinished`: The contact submitted a partially completed survey response.
+- `SurveyPartiallyFinished` - The contact submitted a partially completed survey response.
-- `SurveyFinished`: The contact submitted a completed survey response.
+- `SurveyFinished` - The contact submitted a completed survey response.
-- `SurveyScreenedOut`: The contact screened out while taking the survey.
+- `SurveyScreenedOut` - The contact screened out while taking the survey.
-- `SessionExpired`: The contact's survey session has expired.
+- `SessionExpired` - The contact's survey session has expired.
 {% enddocs %}

 {% docs survey_link %}